MicrosoftDocs/visualstudio-docs/docs/modeling/code-generation-and-t4-text-templates.md

 As another example, the input could be a diagram of workflow in a business activity.
 When the users change their business workflow, or when you start work with new users who have a different workflow, it's easy to regenerate the code to fit the new model.

-Design-time templates make it quicker and more reliable to change the configuration when the requirements change.
-Typically the input is defined in terms of business requirements, as in the workflow example.
+Design-time templates are quicker and more reliable to change the configuration when the requirements change.
+Typically input is defined in terms of business requirements, as in the workflow example.
 This makes it easier to discuss the changes with your users and a useful tool in an agile development process.

 To create a design-time template, add a **Text Template** file to your project.
 Alternatively, you can add a plain text file and set its **Custom Tool** property to **TextTemplatingFileGenerator**.